By Audley Laos specialist Laura

 Discover the secret caves of the Pathet Lao

-Not far from Nam Et-Phou Louey and nestled amongst soaring emerald karsts in remote, mist-shrouded northeast Laos, the Vieng Xai caves are a reminder of the country’s more troubled past.
+Not far from Nam Et-Phou Louey and nestled among soaring emerald karsts in remote, mist-shrouded northeast Laos, the Vieng Xai caves are a reminder of the country’s more troubled past.

 In the 60s the Pathet Lao, a communist organisation, established a base within the honeycomb network of these caves.
 The cave system protected many from the bombing campaign waged by the USA in support of the Royal Laos Government.